juliofihdeldev/haiti-budget/README.md

+# private app
 # haiti-budget
-# Allows user to see the budget of haitian ministry
+# Allows user to see how the haitian gourvenment spend our monye in what projects ...
 <img src="hb.gif"/>